-- Individual file and folder encryption - this encrypts only the data or locations that you specify, whether on a computer or removable media such as a USB key, CD, external hard drive, SD card, etc. Some of these programs can also be used to send encrypted email attachments.
+- Individual file and folder encryption - this encrypts only the data or locations that you specify, whether on a computer or removable media such as a USB key, CD, external hard drive, SD card, etc.

 - Most programs providing this type of encryption allow you to select a password specific to the individual file.
 This allows you to give a password that you don't already use to encrypt other files (or use to login to your computer) to an intended receiver.

 - Some programs require that when you save the file, you specify that it should be encrypted and select a password.
 The encryption program will include the ability to decrypt with the proper password so that the receiver does not have to have your same encryption software installed on their computer.

 - IMPORTANT: for security, CUMC email will block individually encrypted or password protected attachments.
 Secure Email (#encrypt at the beginning of the subject line) must be used instead.

 - Full disk encryption - installed on a computer, external hard drive, or USB key, full disk automatically encrypts all data stored on the drive or "disk".

 - On computers the authorization to access to encrypted data is often tied to the user/computer login; an additional password won't have to be typed in.

 - On an external hard drive or USB key the encryption software will typically prompt for the authorized password when it is "mounted", or connected to a computer - though it may not appear until you attempt to open a file that is stored on it.